Oscarmendez825/Contabilizacion-de-arboles-y-calculo-de-la-biomasa-forestal-a-partir-de-imagenes-satelitales/ImageProcessing/README.md

 ## Usage

-Each filter is implemented in a separate Python script.
+Each filter is implemented in a separate Python function.
 To use these filters:

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running the `installer.bat`.
-3. Execute the desired script(s) on your input images.
+3. Execute the desired function(s) on your images.
 4. Preprocessed images can then be used as input for the tree crown counting model.